xemyst/API-Security-Checklist/README-ca.md

 ---

-## See also:
+## Veure També:
-- [yosriady/api-development-tools](https://github.com/yosriady/api-development-tools) - A collection of useful resources for building RESTful HTTP+JSON APIs.
+- [yosriady/api-development-tools](https://github.com/yosriady/api-development-tools) - Una colecció de recursos útils per a la creació d'APIs RESTful HTTP+JSON.

 ---

-# Contribution
+# Contribució
 Feel free to contribute by forking this repository, making some changes, and submitting pull requests.
 For any questions drop us an email at `team@shieldfy.io`.